Spotted eagle ray: Behavior

 Spotted eagle rays prefer to swim in waters of 24 to 27 °C. Their daily movement is influenced by the tides; one tracking study showed that they are more active during high tides.
 Uniquely among rays they dig with their snouts in the sand, surrounding themselves in a cloud of sand that spews from their gills.
 They also exhibit two motions in which the abdomen and the pectoral fins are moved rapidly up and down: the pelvic thrust and the extreme pelvic thrust.
 The pelvic thrust is usually performed by a solitary ray, and repeated four to five times rapidly.
 The extreme pelvic thrust is most commonly observed when the ray is swimming in a group, from which it will separate itself before vigorously thrusting with its pectoral fins.
 The rays also performs dips and jumps; in a dip the ray will dive and then come back up rapidly, perhaps as many as five times consecutively.
-There are two main types of jump: in one, the ray propels itself vertically out of the water, to which it returns along the same line; the other is when the ray leaps at a 45 degree angle, often repeated multiple times at high speeds.
-When in shallow waters or outside their normal swimming areas the rays are most commonly seen alone, but they do also congregate in schools.
-One form of travelling is called loose aggregation, which is when three to sixteen rays are swimming in a loose group, with occasional interactions between them.
-A school commonly consists of six or more rays swimming in the same direction at exactly the same speed.
+There are two main types of jump: in one, the ray propels itself vertically out of the water, to which it returns along the same line; the other is when the ray leaps at a 45° angle, often repeated multiple times at high speeds.
+When in shallow waters or outside their normal swimming areas, the rays are most commonly seen alone, but they do also congregate in schools.
+One form of travelling is called loose aggregation, which is when 3 to 16 rays are swimming in a loose group, with occasional interactions between them.
+A school commonly consists of 6 or more rays swimming in the same direction at exactly the same speed.